nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ```

 So this command lists the provisionned docker hosts, and for each of them, it displays:

 - the name of the host
-- wether it's active or not (more on this just in a minute)
+- whether it's active or not (more on this just in a minute)
-- the driver used (remember, it's to differentiate between a local host created inside a virtual box, or a hsot provided on a remote cloud provider)
+- the driver used (remember, it's to differentiate between a local host created inside a virtual box, or a host provided on a remote cloud provider)
-- the state (wether it's running, stopped, started, etc.)
+- the state (whether it's running, stopped, started, etc.)
 - the URL at which we can join the host (here it's local, but it can the IP address of a remote server)
 - whether it is part of a Docker Swarm (this is a very interesting topic, but for a later Part!)
 - the version of the docker host
 - whether there are errors

 Remember that what we have essentially done here is create a "new server" (which in our case, is inside a virtualbox).
-But now that we have it, we need to _do things_ with it ; exactly as is we were logged on this machine.
+But now that we have it, we need to _do things_ with it ; exactly as if we were logged on this machine.
 We _could_ use the virtualbox commands to actually log into the machine and then run the commands.
 But that would be **very** cumbersome.
-Instead, you need to remember one of the first things we have undertood about docker and the way the docker client works.
+Instead, you need to remember one of the first things we have understood about docker and the way the docker client works.

 When you type docker commands in your terminal, you are using the docker client (`docker`).
 The docker client doesn't do much: it parses your input, check the mandatory arguments, etc. but then it sends all of this to the docker daemon (`dockerd`) which does the heavy work.